 Javier Corrales (Section 01)

-This is an introduction to the study of both contemporary Latin American politics and democratization in general.
-The overriding question guiding this seminar is: why have democracy and self-sustained prosperity been so difficult to accomplish in the region?
-We will focus on Argentina, Chile, Cuba, Mexico, and Venezuela, and to a lesser extent on Brazil, Colombia and Peru.
+(Offered as POSC 336 and SPAN 336) This is an introduction to the study of modern Latin American politics.
+The overriding question is: why have democracy and self-sustained prosperity been so difficult to accomplish in the region We begin by examining different definitions of democracy.
+Thereafter, we discuss three democracy-related themes in Latin America.